titogithub123/Kickstarter-Fundraising-Success-Analyisis-in-Excel/README.md

 Having completed the steps above, we were now ready to apply the statistical findings to the filtered and refined theatre/plays campaigns data and drill down to the core factors that would answer the questions (***above***) to the problem we had set out to solve.

 ### Results
-The first question we wanted to answer was to see what time of year and specifically, what month(s) had shown to have the higest number of successful campaigns to give us an idea when it would be best suited for Louise to lauch her crowdfunding campaign.
+The first question we wanted to answer was to see what time of year and specifically, what month(s) had shown to have the highest number of successful campaigns to give us an idea when it would be best suited for Louise to launch her crowdfunding campaign

 This question led us to create a pivot table where we could filter the isolated theatre and plays data, allowing us to create a line chart to visually represent the optimum times to launch a successful campaign.

 <img width="535" alt="outcome months" src="https://user-images.githubusercontent.com/93171738/143510976-a913fe15-dfe5-4fe9-a4d9-6fa8cab2e947.png">

-As you can see from the chart, the time of year when most campaigns were successful was in mid-spring, and, specficially the month of May was when the most successful campaigns were launched.
+As you can see from the chart, the time of year when most campaigns were successful was in mid-spring, and, specifically the month of May was when the most successful campaigns were launched.
 Knowing this we could deduce two key action plans that would help to improve the chances of Louise having a successful launch and campaign.

 ```
 A. She could start preparing in September, as that is when activity begins to slow down for the year,